LDF913/forme/README.md

 if default error text display can not fit your needs , you can implementing a custom error display via `ValueField`'s `validateErrorListener` or `FormeValueFieldController`'s  `errorTextNotifier`

+### quietlyValidate

+queitlyValidate is userful when you want to validate a field but don't want to display the default error

 ### via validateErrorListener

 `validateErrorListener` will triggered whenever errorText of field changes , it is suitable when you want to update field according to error state of field